ifiptm/ifiptm.github.io/content/publication/trustmanagement/index.md

 publication_types: ["5"]

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the IFIPTM 2019: 13th IFIP WG 11.11 International Conference, IFIPTM 2019, Copenhagen, Denmark, July 17-19, 2019"
+publication: "Proceedings of IFIPTM 2007: Joint iTrust and PST Conferences on Privacy, Trust Management and Security, July 30-August 2, 2007, New Brunswick, Canada"
-publication_short: IFIPTM 2019 Proceedings
+publication_short: IFIPTM 2007 Proceedings

 # abstract: An annually updated factsheet of the Working Group 11.11 on Trust Management.